On two Algorithmic Problems about Synchronizing Automata

-Here in Section~\ref{sec_find_rt} we prove the conjecture from~\cite{Gerb1} in its full generality, for each fixed size $k$ of the input alphabet.
+Here we prove the conjecture from~\cite{Gerb1} in its full generality, for each fixed size $k>1$ of the input alphabet.
 Though we depart from the same reduction from Set-Cover as in~\cite{Gerb1}, we use not only the result from~\cite{AMS6}, but also some ingredients from its proof, along with an encoding of letters in states.
-We conjecture that the obtained bound is already tight in the sense that there exists a polynomial time algorithm that achieves the performance ratio $\beta\log|Q|$ at all \sa\ $(Q,\Sigma)$ with $|\Sigma|=k>1$ for some constant $\beta>\alpha$.